flutter/news_toolkit/README.md

 *Inserting Banner Ads Locally*

-To insert banner ads locally add `BannerAdBlocks` with your desired size into any block feed by adjusting the state emitted by the `ArticleBloc` and `FeedBloc` respectively.
+To insert banner ads locally, add `BannerAdBlocks` with your desired size into any block feed by adjusting the state emitted by the `ArticleBloc` and `FeedBloc`, respectively.

 For example, to insert banner ads into the category feed view, edit the `FeedBloc._onFeedRequested()` method to insert a `BannerAdBlock` every 15 blocks, and subsequently emit the updated feed.